 Guardians' advice related to the college affairs is appreciated.
 Guardians' Advisory Committee consists of members who are selected among the guardians of the students.
-All guardians are invited to meet up with the College Authority.
+All guardians are invited to meet up with the College Authority as or when required.

 Academic Council and Guardians Advisory Committee meet when necessary.
 They discuss all aspects of academic matters of the college and suggest measures for improving the academic environment.

 Students must observe strict discipline in the college.
 On disciplinary grounds the following penalties may be imposed on a student, depending on the nature of offence.